lethal233/lethal233/README.md

 <!-- ### One, two, three, Cheese! -->
 - 🏫 Ex Intern @ Authentic8 | M.S. @ UC Irvine | UG @ SUSTech
-- 🔭 I'm currently working on architectural recovery of JUnit 5 and simulation testing on Autonomous Driving
+- 🔭 I'm currently working on Autonomous Driving System Testing and Debugging, software visualization and dagger.js
 - 🌱 Here are some topics that I have explored:
   - Bug Pattern Fixes about open-source Quantum software projects
   - Record/replay framework for Web Automation